EAT-JBCOMMUNITY/EAT/README.md

 TESTING AGAINST EAP APPLICATION SERVER

-1. Make sure that JBOSS_HOME is set with the path to your JBOSS EAP zip file, that WORKSPACE is set with the path to the JAVA-T (Jboss All Version Additional - Testsuite) directory, that EAP_VERSION is set to the version of the eap build.
+1. Make sure that JBOSS_HOME is set with the path to your JBOSS EAP zip file, WORKSPACE is set with the path to the JAVA-T (Jboss All Version Additional - Testsuite) directory and EAP_VERSION is set to the version of the eap build.
 2. Build the additional testsuite activating the EAP profile (-Deap).
 3. Run the additional testsuite.

 TESTING AGAINST WILDFLY APPLICATION SERVER

-1. Make sure that JBOSS_HOME is set with the path to your WILDFLY zip file, that WORKSPACE is set with the path to the JAVA-T (Jboss All Version Additional - Testsuite) directory, that WILDFLY_VERSION is set to the version of the wildfly build.
+1. Make sure that JBOSS_HOME is set with the path to your WILDFLY zip file, WORKSPACE is set with the path to the JAVA-T (Jboss All Version Additional - Testsuite) directory and WILDFLY_VERSION is set to the version of the wildfly build.
 2. Build the additional testsuite activating the WILDFLY profile (-Dwildfly).
 3. Run the additional testsuite.